US Army soldier performing a 3-rep maximum deadlift, the strength event carried into the AFT (formerly ACFT) score chart

 The 3 Repetition Maximum Deadlift (MDL) tests the lower body and posterior chain strength needed to lift casualties, equipment, and heavy loads under field conditions.
 The three-rep format tests maximal strength rather than endurance, making it unique among the six events.
 For soldiers specifically looking for Army-focused training programs built around ACFT standards, Army fitness programs covers the full range of options available.

-The Standing Power Throw (SPT) assesses explosive hip extension power, the same quality needed for jumping obstacles, pushing through resistance, and generating force quickly.
+The Standing Power Throw (SPT) an ACFT event the AFT removed in 2025, assesses explosive hip extension power, the same quality needed for jumping obstacles, pushing through resistance, and generating force quickly.
 Throwing a 10-pound ball overhead and backward demands full-body coordination under maximal effort.

 The Hand-Release Push-Up (HRP) is stricter than a standard push-up.
 The "hand-release" component, lifting the hands off the ground at the bottom of each rep, eliminates momentum and demands true upper-body pressing strength from a dead stop.
 This directly mirrors the ability to push off the ground or push through resistance in operational environments.